 Not got symptoms?
 Get tested.

 1 in 3 people have COVID-19 but don't present any symptoms (known as asymptomatic) but will still be infectious and could spread the virus to others without knowing.
 Some of those people who become infected might be vulnerable and/or elderly, they could become seriously ill or even die - some of these people could be your loved ones.
-Community (mass) testing aims to help prevent and reduce transmission in the community through Lateral Flow Testing.
+Rapid flow testing aims to help prevent and reduce transmission in the community.
 No need to book, just turn up.

 If you have been in contact with someone who has tested positive, up to 2 days prior to them having symptoms or testing positive, you too could already be infectious.
 You may feel fine but this doesn't mean you don't have COVID-19 or won't develop it over the next 10 days.
 Isolating is an incredibly effective way of slowing the spread and why adhering strictly to timeframes is extremely important, whether you have tested positive or are a contact.